LeonorTu/Libft/born2beroot/README.md

 * Test your app on different OS

 **Debian vs Rocky**
-* Debian is maintained by
+* Debian is maintained by non-profit community.
+It uses AppArmor as its primary mandatory access control system which is easier to set up and manage.
+* Rocky is based on Red Hat Enterprise Linux (enterprise operating system).

 * **Port**
 Range: 0-65535 (0-1023: System or well-known ports)